Kuwaitis elect new parliament in hope of ending stalemate

 PHOTO

-Polls opened on Tuesday in Kuwait's seventh general election in just over a decade, following repeated political crises that have undermined parliament and stalled reforms.
+Kuwaitis cast their ballots Tuesday in the Gulf state's seventh general election in just over a decade.

-More than 793,000 eligible voters will have the chance to determine the make-up of the 50-seat legislature in the only Gulf Arab state to have an elected parliament with powers to hold government to account.
+Polling stations closed at around 8:00 pm (1700 GMT), with the results expected to be announced the following day.

-Polling stations opened at 8:00 am (0500 GMT) and are due to close at 8:00 pm, with the results to be announced the following day.
+Voter turnout was at 50 percent one hour before polls closed, according to Kuwait Transparency Society, an NGO.
+In the last polls in 2022, the total voter turnout stood at 63 percent.

-Voters queued outside in the sweltering summer heat, many of them dressed in traditional thob gowns.
+More than 793,000 eligible voters had the chance to determine the make-up of the 50-seat legislature in the only Gulf Arab state to have an elected parliament with powers to hold government to account.

-"I came to perform my patriotic duty and I am hopeful that things will get better," Maasoumah Bousafar, 64 told AFP after casting her ballot.
+"I came to perform my patriotic duty and I am hopeful that things will get better," Maasoumah Bousafar, 64, told AFP outside a polling centre after casting her ballot.

 Kuwait's emir, Nawaf al-Ahmad Al-Sabah, called the vote last month after he had again dissolved parliament amid a persistent deadlock with the executive branch that has deterred investment and impeded growth.